Operated by former employees who volunteer their time. Not endorsed or supported by the company.

 HP fleet sales.
 For decades, HP bought cars directly from Ford (a major instrument system customer) and maintained them (sometimes at HP facilities.)
 Many years ago, fleet management was outsourced to a third-party leasing company.
 The leasing company may offer the vehicle to the employee who drove the vehicle.
 However, the last open nationwide employee/retiree sale by the leasing company was in 2014 -- which was publicized in an HPAA "HPAlumni Flash" email at the time.
 The process was cumbersome and -- since the seller was the leasing company -- the prices were at open-market levels.

-Insurance Programs.
-Various types of insurance -- such as life, auto, and legal plans -- have been marketed by third parties to employees and retirees using company facilities and employee-benefits communication channels.
+Insurance discount programs.
+Various types of insurance -- such as Auto, Home, Long-Term Care, and Legal plans -- have been marketed by third parties to employees and retirees using company facilities and employee-benefits communication channels.
 Insurance companies set up these marketing programs with employers to reduce advertising expense and eliminate sales commissions to local agents.

-These are not actual benefit programs and have not been related to the company's corporate volume purchasing for decades.
+These are not company-subsidized benefits and are not related to the company's corporate volume purchasing.
 The company never made any contribution to the cost of the plans and was not a party to the transactions.
-To resolve any issues, you must contact the insurance company directly.
+You are billed directly.
+To resolve any issues, you must contact the insurance company.

-When renewing, be sure you compare with plans available online directly from the same insurance company or through other sources -- such as knowledgeable local agents -- or AAA, AARP, Costco, credit unions, professional organizations like ACM or IEEE, and other organizations you are affiliated with.
+Before renewing, be sure you compare features in detail with plans available online directly from the same insurance company or through other sources -- such as knowledgeable local agents -- or AAA, AARP, Costco, credit unions, professional organizations like ACM or IEEE, and other organizations you are affiliated with.

 Directory of member advice on all